adin11/adin11/README.md

 ### 🧠 About Me

-- 🔭 I’m currently working on **projects involving deep learning and generative AI**
+- 🔭 I’m currently working on **projects involving deep learning and NLP**
 - 🌱 I’m currently learning **MLOps, Model Deployment & Large Language Models (LLMs)**
 - 📝 I regularly write articles on [Medium](https://medium.com/@yourusername)
 - 💬 Ask me about **data analysis, machine learning, NLP, and visualization**
-- 📫 How to reach me: **your.email@example.com**
+- 📫 How to reach me: **adinraja78@gmail.com**
-- ⚡ Fun fact: I use `Python` more than I use my kitchen 😄
+- ⚡ Fun fact: I use love dealing with data more than sleeping 😄

 ---